-Lights Camera Action is located on third floor.
-They are true to their name and it proves when you take a lift from ground floor where Iron man is waiting to give u a hint of what lies ahead.
+Lights Camera Action is located on the third floor.
+They are true to their name and it proves when you take a lift from the ground floor where Iron man is waiting to give u a hint of what lies ahead.
 As you enter the place you get a feel of a movie studio, with inventive movie posters on one side and ‘Lights Camera Action’ written on the other which give a very dramatic feel to the place.
 The terrace is really huge and I could actually imagine an evening party coming alive in front of me.
-The indoor seating area was quite spacious too and there was enough distance between tables to ensure privacy of guests.
+The indoor seating area was quite spacious too and there was enough distance between tables to ensure the privacy of guests.
 The seating largely consisted of comfortable sofas while there were some high chairs with tripod style tables.
-Menu was really interesting and the names of the dishes were based on bollywood dialogues.
-I must admit it is the most entertainment packed menu I have ever seen.
-Some of the dishes are prepared using Molecular Gastronomy which is a fairly new concept in India, but surely adds up to a fun filled and unique dining experience.
+The menu was really interesting and the names of the dishes were based on Bollywood dialogues.
+I must admit it is the most entertainment-packed menu I have ever seen.
+Some of the dishes are prepared using Molecular Gastronomy which is a fairly new concept in India but surely adds up to a fun-filled and unique dining experience.

-Best part of the lunch was the deconstruction of the Papri Chat.
-This molecular gastronomy version of our very own desi chaat consisted of yoghurt & pieces of dhokla frozen at -176 degrees using liquid nitrogen, further mixed with papdi, fried palak patta, various chutneys and spices made it an experience worth remembering.
+The best part of the lunch was the deconstruction of the Papri Chat.
+This molecular gastronomy version of our very own desi chaat consisted of yogurt & pieces of dhokla frozen at -176 degrees using liquid nitrogen, further mixed with papdi, fried palak patta, various chutneys and spices made it an experience worth remembering.
 Now I know what it’s like having a chilled papdi chaat.
-The frozen yoghurt and Dhokla regained their perfect texture once they were in the mouth and the combination of the flavours took the taste to another level.
+The frozen yogurt and Dhokla regained their perfect texture once they were in the mouth and the combination of the flavors took the taste to another level.